apache/cordova-cli/README.md

 > The command line tool to build, deploy and manage [Cordova](http://cordova.io)-based applications.

 [Apache Cordova](http://cordova.io) allows for building native mobile applications using HTML, CSS and JavaScript.
+This tool helps with management of multi-platform Cordova applications as well as Cordova plugin integration.

 Check out the [Getting Started guides](http://cordova.apache.org/docs/en/edge/guide_getting-started_index.md.html#Getting%20Started%20Guides) for more details on how to work with Cordova sub-projects.

 # Requirements